storozhilov/mariadb-enterprise/README.md

-MariaDB Cookbook
+mariadb-enterprise Cookbook
 =====================

-The MariaDB Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes and a few ready to use recipes: installation/deinstallation and start particular version of MariaDB.
+The mariadb-enterprise Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes and a few ready to use recipes: installation/deinstallation and start particular version of MariaDB.

 Scope